NEW THERAPIES FOR INTRACTABLE HEPATO-BILIARY-PANCREATIC (HBP) MALIGNANCIES AND METASTATIC DISEASES

 Dr. Duda obtained his DMD from the University of Medicine Iasi, Romania in 1993, and earned a PhD in Medical Sciences (Gastrointestinal Surgery) from Tohoku University Graduate School of Medicine, Sendai, Japan in 2001.
 After graduation, he pursued postdoctoral training with Professor Rakesh K. Jain in the Steele Laboratories for Tumor Biology, Department of Radiation Oncology, MGH and Harvard Medical School in Boston.
 He became a Junior Faculty member (Instructor) in 2004, and then rose through the ranks to Full Investigator at MGH Research Institute in 2016 and Associate Professor of Tumor Biology (Radiation Oncology) at Harvard Medical School in 2012.
 In 2016, he was appointed as the Director of Translational Research in Gastrointestinal Radiation Oncology at MGH.
 He has been active internationally, and is currently serving as the Secretary General of the IASGO since 2015.
+He is a member of the AASLD Liver Fibrosis Special Interest Group.
 He has also been serving as a panel member for multiple scientific expert/grant review meetings worldwide since 2009, including as a permanent member of the US NCI DMP, ACS TBG, and Belgium FWO Med4 sections.

 (For more information, see full CV at: steele.mgh.harvard.edu/data/research_statements/2/Duda_HMS_CV.pdf)